 - In a large bowl, whisk eggs.
 Whisk in buttermilk and melted butter.
 Stir flour mixture into buttermilk mixture until just combined (lumps are OK).

 - Heat the oven to 200°F and place an oven-safe plate or baking dish inside.
 Heat a large, nonstick skillet on the stove top over medium heat.
 Melt 1/4 teaspoon of butter on skillet.
 Dollop 1/2 cup batter onto skillet; depending on the size of the skillet, it may fit 2-3 pancakes.
 Add bacon and green onions.
 Cook pancakes until bubbles rise to the surface and pop, about 2 minutes.
 Carefully flip pancakes and cook another 2 minutes.

-- Transfer cooked pancakes to plate in the oven.
+- Transfer cooked pancakes to plate in the oven to keep them warm.
 Cover with foil.
 Repeat with more butter and remaining batter, until all pancakes are cooked.

-- Add a dollop of greek yogurt, sprinkle with extra bacon and green onions.
+- Add a dollop of greek yogurt if desired, sprinkle with extra bacon and green onions.
 Drizzle with maple syrup and enjoy!